 There are also more sophisticated and expensive bibliographic tools available.
 If you are associated with a university you may be able to download a copy of:

 Bibliographic/software and standards information can be found on the wiki OpenOffice.org.
-For some general tips on cataloguing try a Google search for cataloging basics, which will provide a number of informative sites.
+For some general tips on cataloguing try a web search for 'cataloging basics', which will provide a number of informative sites.
 You can also search under the alternative spelling of ‘cataloguing’.

 There are also many useful print items available.
 Try searching the Library’s catalogue with the words cataloging handbooks.
 If you are unable to visit the Library, Trove can help you find and get items at libraries near you.